Long-term memory for LLMs. One SQLite file, no cloud, no API keys.

 Agent doesn't call memory_build_context at session start

-The SessionStart hook injects a reminder.
-If the agent ignores it, add to your project's CLAUDE.md:
+The SessionStart and UserPromptSubmit hooks inject a reminder at session start and on every turn.
+If the agent still ignores it, add to your project's CLAUDE.md:

 Call memory_build_context before exploring the codebase.